tarsius/llama/README.md

 to add syntax were met with determined pushback and the use of a macro was suggested as an alternative.

-The `##` macro, whose signature is `(## FN &rest ARGS)`, expands to a `lambda` expression, which wraps around its arguments.
+The `##` macro, whose signature is `(## FN &rest BODY)`, expands to a `lambda` expression, which wraps around these arguments.

-This `lambda` expression calls the function FN with arguments ARGS and returns its value.
-Its own arguments are derived from symbols found in ARGS.
+This `lambda` expression calls the function FN with arguments BODY and returns its value.
+Its own arguments are derived from symbols found in BODY.

-Each symbol from `%1` through `%9`, which appears in ARGS, specifies an argument.
-Each symbol from `&1` through `&9`, which appears in ARGS, specifies an optional argument.
+Each symbol from `%1` through `%9`, which appears in BODY, specifies an argument.
+Each symbol from `&1` through `&9`, which appears in BODY, specifies an optional argument.
 All arguments following an optional argument have to be optional as well, thus their names have to begin with `&`.
 Symbol `&*` specifies extra (`&rest`) arguments.